 In this review, we will check out the Phoenix MGallery by Sofitel Hotel in Yogyakarta, Indonesia.

-After a short, comfortable flight across Java I had arrived in the city of Yogyakarta, commonly shortened to ‘Yogya’ or ‘Jogja’ by the locals.
+After a comfortable domestic flight with Garuda I had arrived in the city of Yogyakarta, commonly shortened to ‘Yogya’ or ‘Jogja’ by the locals.

 It is considered to be the cultural capital of Indonesia and with the temples of Borobudur and Prambanan there are some world-famous sights in the immediate surroundings of the city.